-The LGIM Investment Stewardship team comprises 22 professionals with an average of 11 years' experience in areas including responsible investment, investment stewardship, accounting and audit, impact investment, and public policy.
-The Head of Investment Stewardship and Responsible Investment Integration, Michael Marks, reports directly to LGIM's CEO, Michelle Scrimgeour.
-As part of the Trustee's training programme for 2022, the Trustee received an update session from LGIM's Stewardship Team in order to discuss, and scrutinise, their latest stewardship activities.
+The LGIM Investment Stewardship team comprises 26 professionals with an average of 12.5 years' experience in areas including responsible investment, investment stewardship, accounting and audit, impact investment, and public policy.
+The Head of Investment Stewardship and Responsible Investment Integration, Michael Marks, reports directly to LGIM's CEO, Michelle Scrimgeour, and is a member of LGIM's Executive Committee.

+As part of the Trustee's training programme during 2023, the Trustee held a session with LGIM's Stewardship Team in order to discuss, and scrutinise, their latest stewardship activities and approach.